 What is Account Reconciliation?

-Below are the eight steps in preparing for reconciliation.
+Below are the eight steps in the balance sheet reconciliation process.

 1. Produce the report required of either the balance sheet or account transaction list at the accounting period you need to reconcile